Lost in translation: Exposing hidden compiler optimization opportunities: Benchmark Evaluation

 \section{Benchmark Evaluation}

 The 42 benchmarks from the CK Milepost-GCC-Codelet benchmark suite, listed in Table \ref{subtab:benchs_table}, were used for both the Intel i5-6300U and the Arm Cortex-A53 processors to facilitate the discovery of potential cross-architecture compiler optimizations.
 For each benchmark, \Cref{fig:all_results_graphs} (\Cref{subfig:i5-6300U_total_result} for the i5-6300U and \Cref{subfig:CortexA53_total_result} for the Cortex-A53) demonstrates the biggest performance gains achieved by the proposed technique compared to the standard optimization level under investigation, -O3.
 In other words, this figure represents the resource usage results of the optimization configuration which achieved the best performance gains among the configurations exercised by our technique, when compared to -O3 for each benchmark.
 A negative percentage represents an improvement on a resource, e.g., a result of -20\% for execution time represents a 20\% reduction in the execution time obtained by the selected optimization configuration when compared to the execution time of the reference -O3 optimization configuration.

-The code-size improvements are also given for the selected configurations.
-If two optimization configurations have the same performance gains, then code-size improvement is used as a second criterion to select the best optimization configuration.
-The selection criteria can be modified according to the resource requirements for a specific application.
-Moreover, a function can be introduced to further formalize the selection process when complex multi-objective optimization is required.
+The code size improvements are also given for the selected configurations to demonstrate that our technique can affect code size.
+However, code size is only relevant for embedded architectures, and, thus, is not investigated further in this paper.
+When dealing with deeply embedded architectures, such as the Cortex-M0 and Cortex-M3 examined in~\cite{Georgiou:2018:SCOPES}, code size is often the first resource targeted for optimization due to the limited memory of the processor.
+In such cases, our optimization exploitation can use the -Os or -Oz optimization levels as a starting point; both aim to achieve smaller code size.
+The optimization criteria, and thus the optimization level used as a starting point, can be altered according to the resource requirements for a specific application.
 Energy consumption can be another resource to be exploited whenever accurate energy measurements are available for the processor under investigation.